goldentrash/white_places/README.md

 ## Must Use --no-ff option when merge to master branch

 until husky support `pre-merge-commit` hook
+I highly recommand to do `git config branch.master.mergeoptions --no-ff`